matthew-d-murphy/resumes/current-resume.md

 ## Background and Goals

 Previously, I was a human resources data and reporting analyst.
 I worked along side a team of business analysts and software developers.
 I'm looking to transition into the healthcare industry.
-My goal is to be in a position where I am a 'data-driven storyteller' rather than just another 'numbers guy.'
+My goal is to be in a position where I am a 'data-driven storyteller' rather than a 'numbers guy.'

 ## Questions